A sanitary napkin or menstrual pad is one of the main products used by women to absorb menstrual blood and maintain menstrual hygiene.

 Disposable pads

-A Major turn around came in when disposable pads made their way in, through Benjamin Franklin's idea fof caring for wounded soldiers.It was only in 1898 when Johnson & Johnson company made the first commercially available disposable sanitary napkin, with other similar developments in the
+Major turn around came in when disposable pads made their way in, through Benjamin Franklin’s idea of caring for wounded soldiers.It was only in 1898 when Johnson & Johnson company made the first commercially available disposable sanitary napkin, with other similar developments in the

 ![]() |